AS Clairac XIII: History

 The club was founded during the early 1950s and reached the old 2nd Division final in 1958 losing out to US Apt XIII 8-18.
 In 1971 the club began using its current name AS Clairac XIII and in 1980 they lifted their first trophy when they won the Coupe Falcou.
 In season 94/95 the club won the Federal Division, nowadays called National Division 2 beating Sainte-Livrade XIII in the final 20-12 but didn't opt for promotion.
 By season 97/98 the club was in a much better condition, on and off the field, and after again winning the Federal Division this time after beating Cabardes 23-17 they accepted promotion.
 The following season they reached the final and surprisingly beat Gratentour XIII 34-4 but declined the promotion to the 2nd tier.
-After relegation at the turn of the millennium the club won promotion back to the 3rd tier following victory over St Laurent De La Salanque 30-8 in season 2006/07.
+After relegation at the turn of the millennium the club won promotion back to the 3rd tier following victory over Saint-Laurent de la Salanque 30-8 in season 2006/07.
 Relegation once again followed and despite winning the regional Aquitaine League in National Division 2 they lost out in the play-offs to RC Begles XIII.
 Season 2012/13 brought success and promotion again after beating US Ferrals XIII.
 Back in the 3rd tier the club has fared better than previous attempts indeed in season 2015/16 they won the National Division 1 West but lost against Saint-Martin XIII in the play-offs 62-70 over two legs.
 The club decided to drop down to the regional 4th tier for the following campaign.

+Women's team

+In November 2018, Clairac played against Réalmont to determine which of the National Division teams would qualify for the Elite championship.
+As the National Division played only 9-a-side and the Elite was 13-a-side neither team wanted to be promoted so did not try to win the match which the referee abandoned.
+The win was awarded to Clairac who then unsuccessfully appealed the decision.
+In order to avoid promotion they were forced to forfeit the season.

+In the 2023–24 season, the team reached the final of the National Division, but lost 22–16 to Entraigues/Avignon.